 Long-term dynamics: phenology timing and species abundance

 Long-term changes in phenology of the studied copepods demonstrated negative trends or were insignificant (Fig. 4).
-Only end of season of Oithona tended to be later, but this trend was not significant.
+Only the end-of-season of Oithona tended to be later, but this trend was not significant.

-Start of season of four species has shifted to earlier time: Calanus (by 26 days), Centropages 23 days), Temora (25 days) and Microsetella (21 days).
-End of season of the following species shifted to an earlier time C. glacialis (18 days), Pseudocalanus (38 days) and Acartia (30 days).
+Start of season of three species has significantly shifted to earlier time: Calanus (by 25 days), Temora (23 days) and Microsetella (21 days).
+End of season of the following species significantly shifted to an earlier time Pseudocalanus (39 days), Calanus (15 days), and Acartia (19 days).
 Thus, developmental season of Calanus shifted wholly to an earlier time.
 Seasons of Pseudocalanus and Acartia shortened, seasons of Microsetella, Centropages and Temora became longer.

 Fig. 4.
-Long-term changes in the timing of phenological events (beginning-of-season (A) and end-of-season (B)) in the seasonal dynamics of the studied species, and the dynamics of the total number of their populations (C).
+Long-term changes in the timing of phenological events (beginning-of-season (A) and end-of-season (B)) in the seasonal dynamics of the studied species, and the dynamics of the total numbers of their populations in the layer 0-65 m (C).
 Abundance is given as ind./m3.
-The straight line represents the linear model connecting the value plotted along the ordinate axis with time represented by abscissa.
+The straight line represents the linear model connecting phenologucal indices and abundance with time.
 Numbers above the regression line are the slope coefficient of the model and the level of significance for the Mantel correlation (see Materials and Methods for details).

 The significant interannual fluctuations were the feature of the long-term dynamics of abundance of all the studied species (Fig. 4).
 The minimal and maximal values differed in an order of magnitude, which was characteristic for almost all species.
-Substantial increase of abundance of Calanus, Microsetella and Temora after 1963 was revealed, in spite of large interannual fluctuations.
-Only numbers of Acartia decreased significantly.
-No significant trends were found in the abundance dynamics of Pseudocalanus, Centropages and Oithona.
+However some long-term directional trends were noticed.
+Substantial increase of abundance of Calanus and Microsetella was revealed.
+Numbers of Oithona and Acartia decreased significantly.
+No significant trends were found in the abundance dynamics of Pseudocalanus, Centropages and Temora.

 Long-term dynamics: factors influencing phenology timing

 Distinct long-term tendencies were revealed in the timing of the seasonal temperature dynamics (Fig. 5).
-Thus, dates of spring and summer beginning demonstrated tendency to the shift to earlier time (b = -0.39 and -0.50, respectively; p < 0.05).
-This shift amounted to about 23 for spring and 29 days for summer beginning since 1963.
-Another threshold, summer end date has not changed significantly.
-However, hydrological summer duration increased by 39 days.
-Timing of the seasonal temperature peak has not changed at all, in spite of pronounced fluctuations.
-Ice melted significantly earlier, by about 26 days towards the end of the study period.
-Absolute values of temperature in “spring” (May--June) increased significantly during study period by about 3°C. Increase of “summer” (July--September) temperature was insignificant (ca. 1.7°C).
+Thus, dates of spring (SpSD) and summer beginning (SuSD) tended to shift to earlier time (b = -0.34 and -0.45, respectively; p < 0.05).
+This shift amounted to about 19 for spring and 27 days for summer beginning since 1961.
+These changes corresponded to the temporal shift of important indicator of the beginning of spring period – ice retreat (ICD, b =-0.39), which occurred about 22 days earlier by the end of the study period.
+Summer end (SuFD) date has not changed significantly.
+However, hydrological summer duration (SuDur, b = 0.61) increased by 35 days.
+Timing of the seasonal temperature peak (TPD) has not changed at all, in spite of pronounced fluctuations.
+Absolute values of temperature in “spring” (May--June, SpT, b = 0.04) increased significantly during study period by about 3°C. Increase of “summer” temperature (July--September, SuT) was weak and insignificant.
 Climatic index NAO also demonstrated significant tendency towards increase.
 Trend in the dynamics of AOI was not significant.

 Fig. 5.
-Long-term changes in the timing of seasonal events in the external environment and some abiotic variables.
+Long-term changes in the timing of seasonal events in the environment.
 TPD – Julian day when temperature maximum was observed; SpSD – Julian day when hydrological spring started (water temperature reached 3°C); SuSD – Julian day when hydrological summer started (water temperature reached 5°C); SuFD – Julian day when hydrological summer ends; SuDur – summer duration; ICD – Julian day when ice clearing was observed; SpT – Mean spring temperature; SuT – Mean summer temperature; NAO – North Atlantic oscillation index; AOI – Arctic oscillation index.
-Slope coefficient for the linear model and p-values for Mantel correlation are given.
+Meaning of lines and numbers – see Fig. 4.